 Smart Goals are configured at the view level.
-Smart Goals uses machine learning to examine dozens of signals about your website sessions to determine which of those are most likely to result in a conversion.
+Smart Goals use machine learning to examine dozens of signals about your website sessions to determine which of those are most likely to result in conversions.
 Each session is assigned a score, with the "best" sessions being translated into Smart Goals.
 Some examples of the signals included in the Smart Goals model are Session duration, Pages per session, Location, Device and Browser.
 (Remarketing Smart Lists use a similar machine learning model to identify your best users.)

 To determine the best sessions, Smart Goals establishes a threshold by selecting approximately the top 5% of the traffic to your site coming from AdWords.
 Once that threshold is set, Smart Goals applies it to all your website sessions, including traffic from channels other than AdWords.
 After enabling Smart Goals in Analytics, they can be imported into AdWords.

 To use Smart Goals, you'll need to meet certain prerequisites and complete the following actions:

 - Link your Analytics and AdWords account(s).